Skip to content

 Uncontrollable Risk Factors:

-- Race: Caucasians and Asians are more likely to develop osteoporosis.
+• Race: Caucasians and Asians are more likely to have osteoporosis.

 Controllable Risk Factors: